If you’re a nonprofit professional, chances are that you were, at least once, part of a nonprofit gala fundraiser

 Note: Make sure you read up on rules and regulations when it comes to holding a raffle in your respective country.
 In the United States, your state may, or may not, permit charitable nonprofits to conduct raffles, Bingo, auctions, and other games of chance.
 If it does, it is likely your nonprofit will need to apply for a license from the state beforehand.
 Here’s more information about licensing in the UK.

 8. Make the Guest Experience Your Priority

-Although gala fundraisers present a wonderful opportunity to talk more about your nonprofit, your initiatives and successes –this approach shouldn’t be overwhelming.
+Although gala fundraisers present a wonderful opportunity to talk more about your nonprofit, your initiatives, and successes –this approach shouldn’t be overwhelming.

-Stay away from the ‘me, me, me’ approach and make sure the attendees are at the center of your attention.
+Stay away from the ‘me, me, me’ approach, and make sure the attendees are at the center of your attention.
 Make sure you emphasize that the donor support is what enabled you to achieve what you achieved.
 Showcase the impact your donors and supporters had.

-In addition to this, consider dietary requirements of your attendees.
+In addition to this, consider the dietary requirements of your attendees.
 Especially at large international events there are bound to vegetarians, vegans, or people with dietary restrictions for religious or health reasons, etc. Cater to those preferences and requirements.